Abigail-McClure/batchPhotoEditor/README.md

 The ZIP is assembled in the browser using JSZip rather than a server-side API route.

-**Why:** Edited images are already public Storage URLs — no need to proxy them through a server.
-Avoids a backend route that would need to handle large binary payloads.
+**Why:** Edited images are already public Storage URLs, so there is no need to proxy them through a server.
+Avoids a backend route that would need to handle large payloads.

 ---